Towards equivalent thickened ribbon Schur functions: A composition of thickened ribbons

 \section{A composition of thickened ribbons}

-The purpose of this section is to introduce a composition of thickened ribbons from \cite{BTvW,MvW}.
-We are going to describe the operation $\circ_{\W}$ in the context of $m$-regular thickened ribbons with exactly one $2\times m$ block and refer the readers to Section 3 of \cite{MvW} for its general definition between any skew diagrams.
+The purpose of this section is to introduce a composition of thickened ribbons, {\emma following \cite{BTvW,MvW}.
+We will describe the operation $\circ_{\W}$ specifically} for $m$-regular thickened ribbons, and refer the readers to \cite[Section 3]{MvW} for its general definition for arbitrary skew diagrams.

+The composition {\emma $\CMcal{S}\circ_\W\T$} is best viewed as {\emma a substitution}: each box of {\emma the ribbon $\CMcal{S}$} is replaced by a copy of {\emma the ribbon $\T$}, and neighbouring copies {\emma with an overlapping $\W$} are joined according to whether the corresponding boxes in $\CMcal{S}$ are horizontally or vertically adjacent.